dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 #### What happens to the rim?

-When you tighten a single spoke, the rim deforms in the same way as if you had applied a concentrated force in the direction of the spoke: inwards and slightly towards that spoke's hub flange.
-The adjustment creates a lateral "wave" and a radial "bump" near the spoke.
+When you tighten a single spoke, the rim deforms in the same way as if you had applied a force in the direction of the spoke: inwards and slightly towards that spoke's hub flange.
+The rim is pulled inwards, and towards the side of the spoke you tightened.
+This creates a lateral "wave" and a radial "bump" near the spoke.

 <img class="img-fluid" alt="Rim deformation" src="{filename}/images/wheel-truing/deformation-single-spoke.png" />
 <div class="figure-caption">Rim deformation due to tightening a single spoke.</div>

 The radial bump is confined to a very small area, perhaps only 1-3 spokes wide.
 The lateral wave, on the other hand, extends over a wide arc, on the order of 8-12 spokes on a 36-spoke wheel.
 The stiffer the rim, the wider the arc.
-Even further away from the main wave, the bends in the opposite direction as the tightened spoke, like a lopsided spinning potato chip.
+Even further away from the main wave, the rim bends in the opposite direction as the tightened spoke, like a lopsided spinning potato chip.

-If the spokes are "crossed," the adjustment also causes the rim to rotate in the direction of the tightened spoke.
+If the spokes are "crossed," (they are crossed in almost all wheels) the adjustment also causes the rim to rotate in the direction of the tightened spoke.
 Tightening a pulling spoke rotates the rim clockwise when viewed from the drive side.
+These ripples are too small to measure or worry about in the rim, but they do have an effect on the spoke tensions.

 #### What happens to the other spokes?